ikt32/GTAVStancer/README.md

 Download the [ScriptHookV SDK](http://www.dev-c.com/gtav/scripthookv/) and extract it's contents to ScriptHookV_SDK.
 Clone this repository to the same folder ScriptHookV_SDK was extracted so you have ScriptHookV_SDK and SlamIt in the same folder.
+Also clone GTAVManualTransmission since this refers to those classes.